Perahan o tunban: Modern version

-The modern Perahan tunban retains some of the loose features of the traditional Perahan tunban but is similar to the straight cut shalwar kameez.
+The modern perahan o tunban retains some of the loose features of the traditional perahan o tunban but is similar to the straight cut shalwar kameez.
 Some styles also have the buttons open at the front.

-The modern Perahan uses side slits.
+The modern perahan uses side slits.
 However, unlike the straight cut kameez, the sides of the perahan are cut like an arch.
 The tunban can be a yard wide.